 To see more about vCards (virtual business cards), check out the video below.

 MMS Marketing Case Studies

-Here at Tatango we put together for you some of our favorite MMS marketing case studies that we’ve written about on the Tatango blog.
-We’ve listed these MMS case studies below, with links for each to read the full case studies.
+Here at Tatango, we put together for you some of our favorite MMS marketing case studies that we’ve written about on the Tatango blog.
+We’ve listed these MMS case studies below, with links to read the full case studies.

 Avenue Retail MMS Campaign Generates 6,600% ROI: Avenue, a plus-size women’s clothing store, offered shoppers a $5 MMS coupon on their next purchase when joining their MMS campaign.
 The retailer reported a 6,600% ROI from their MMS campaign, with an open rate of 97%.
 Click here for case study.